isabella232/scope-services/tutorial-console-logger.rst

-You can run ``hob js --console-logger-tutorial console-logger`` to generate all code described in the tutorial as part of the default framework.
+You can run ``hob js --console-logger-tutorial ConsoleLogger Scope WindowManager`` to generate all code described in the tutorial as part of the default framework.